SylviaOne/Repo-hub/README.md

-## Why does a Moon-rock taste better than an Earth-rock?
-Because it's a little meteor.
+## Yesterday a clown held a door open for me.
+I thought it was a nice jester.